OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 If the attacker's response contain the data of the `example_user`, then the application is vulnerable for lateral movement attacks, where a user can read or write other user's data.

-### Testing for Vertical Bypassing Authorization Schema

-A vertical authorization bypass is specific to the case that an attacker obtains a role higher than their own.
-Testing for this bypass focuses on verifying how the vertical authorization schema has been implemented for each role.
-For every function, page, specific role, or request that the application executes, it is necessary to verify if it is possible to:

-- Access resources that should be accessible only to a higher role user.
-- Operate functions on resources that should be operative only by a user that holds a higher or specific role identity.

-For each role:

-1. Register a user.
-2. Establish and maintain two different sessions based on the two different roles.
-3. For every request, change the session identifier from the original to another role's session identifier and evaluate the responses for each.
-4. An application will be considered vulnerable if the weaker privileged session contains the same data, or indicate successful operations on higher privileged functions.

 #### Banking Site Roles Scenario

 The following table illustrates the system roles on a banking site.
 Each role binds with specific permissions for the event menu functionality: